sharif-42/A_News_Aggregation_System/README.md

 We use Beautifulsoup4 for collecting news and for producing summary we use NLTK module for summarizing the news content and Django and Django Rest framework as Backend.

-### For successfully run the project follow the bellow commands
+### For working properly follow the bellow commands
 ~~~~
+install Python 3.7 and then create a virtualenv then run the following
 pip install -r requirements.txt
 ~~~~

+## Used Tools
+1. Python.
+2. Django.
+3. DJango Rest Framework.
+4. Beautifulsoup.
+5. NLTK
+6. HTML
+7. CSS
+8. Bootstrap